Ty-HA/MoProXSelf-EthGlobal-Cannes/README.md

 ## 🎯 Overview

-MoProXSelf is a privacy-preserving age verification system that uses Zero-Knowledge proofs to verify age without revealing personal information.
+ZKAge Verify Mobile is a privacy-preserving age verification system that uses Zero-Knowledge proofs to verify age without revealing personal information.
 Users can prove they meet age requirements (18+, 21+, etc.) without exposing their actual age or identity.

 ## ✨ Features